Create and Install Serialized Item/Equipment Records at a Site

 Manufacturers are defined in 'Supplier.
 Open' (CRS620).

-(MMS240/F) Supplier/manufac-turer item number …the item number the manufacturer or supplier uses for the equipment.
+(MMS240/F) 'Supplier/manufac-turer item number' This field indicates the item number the manufacturer or supplier uses for the equipment.

-(MMS240/F) Manufacturer's serial number …the serial number used by the manufacturer for the equipment.
+(MMS240/F) 'Manufacturer's serial number' This field indicates the serial number used by the manufacturer for the equipment.

-(MMS240/F) Manufacture date …the date the equipment was made, if known.
+(MMS240/F) 'Manufacture date' This field indicates the date the equipment is made, if known.

 This price can be analyzed against the cost of maintenance to begin to build up a picture of the maintenance cost versus the purchase cost.

-(MMS240/F) Purchase price date …the date when the purchase price was entered or last changed.
-If a purchase price was entered, the date must also be entered.
+(MMS240/F) 'Purchase price date' This field indicates the date when the purchase price is specified or last changed.
+If a purchase price is specified, the date must also be specified.

-(MMS240/F) Currency
+(MMS240/F) 'Currency'

 Currencies are defined in 'Currency.
 Open' (CRS055).